An audience watching an interesting show

 Toronto International Festival of Authors

-One of Canada’s biggest literary events, the Toronto International Festival of Authors (TIFA) has attracted thousands of local and international visitors for more than 40 years.
+One of Canada’s biggest literary events, the Toronto International Festival of Authors (TIFA) has attracted thousands of local and international visitors for over 40 years.

 This 11-day festival welcomes thousands of authors from over 100 countries, including Nobel Laureates and numerous other award winners.
 Join fellow avid readers in book launches, artists’ talks, readings, performances, special award celebrations and more.